PranavMotarwar/zipstream-ai/paper.md

 # Related Work

 While Python provides built-in modules like zipfile and tarfile for archive access, they operate at a low level and do not integrate with data parsing or natural language interfaces.
 Libraries in pandas support reading from compressed paths like .zip archives [@smith2021rawarray] but only if the internal file name is known.
 They also do not support archive exploration or file listing.
 Other tools, such as Hugging Face Datasets [@sant2025multimodalhugs], allow loading datasets from compressed formats but require predefined dataset configurations.
 Recent research has explored leveraging large language models (LLMs) for structured data interaction, including natural language interfaces for visualization generation, analytical reasoning, and API-driven code synthesis [@narechania2020nl4dv; @li2024llm; @pochinkov2024extracting].
-These approaches typically assume that data has already been extracted, cleaned, and loaded into tabular formats, leaving the upstream challenges of accessing and parsing compressed datasets unaddressed.
+These approaches typically assume that data has already been extracted, cleaned, and loaded into tabular formats, skipping the upstream challenges of accessing and parsing compressed datasets unaddressed.
 Other systems have investigated LLM-assisted data preparation and retrieval-augmented generation (RAG) pipelines [@lewis2020retrieval], but they similarly rely on preprocessed inputs. zipstream-ai is the first open-source tool that combines archive streaming, format detection, data parsing, and LLM-based natural language querying into a single lightweight interface usable via both Python and CLI.

 # Implementation

-The package is implemented in Python 3.8+ and relies on several widely adopted libraries like `pandas` for data manipulation, `openai` for LLM access, `typer` for building the command-line interface, and `python-dotenv` for managing environment variables securely.
+The package is implemented in Python 3.8+ and relies on several widely adopted libraries like `pandas` for data manipulation, `gemini` for LLM access, `typer` for building the command-line interface, and `python-dotenv` for managing environment variables securely.
 The LLM integration is handled via Google Gemini with extensive testing across both Gemini's 2.0 and 3.0 models to ensure compatibility.

 The CLI is built using `typer`, allowing for clean argument parsing and quick extensibility.
 For development and testing, `pytest` is used, and the package supports editable installation to facilitate rapid iteration.
 The entire project is open-source under the MIT license, available on GitHub, and published on PyPI for ease of installation.